- UCAS course code

 Course content for year 3

-Your third year is spent studying or working abroad under approved conditions.
+Your third year of study is spent abroad under approved conditions.

 Course units for year 3